 How Do You Make Air Fryer Frozen Salmon?

-Pay attention now, there’s like two steps.
-This recipe is a doozy. :) All you need to do is season frozen salmon filets with salt and pepper or really whatever seasonings you like.
+Pay attention now, there’s like two steps here.
+All you need to do is season frozen salmon filets with salt and pepper or really whatever seasonings you like.

 Cook the salmon filets another 7-8 minutes or until the internal temperature is 145 degrees.
 The other way that you can test to see if salmon is done is by flaking the flesh of the salmon with a fork.
 If it flakes easily, it’s done.